kwk/llvm-ci/worker/README.md

 # Buildbot Worker

-This directory contains everything in order to build a container image and deploy it to a Kubernetes cluster.
+This directory contains everything in order to build a container image and deploy it locally using a tool like `docker-compose` or remotely to a Kubernetes cluster.